beerendlauwers/urbanslug.github.io/_posts/2014-03-18-Solar-Power-in-Africa.md

 This may sound loke a question a naive person would ask but why hasn't Africa acted upon this in a major way?
 I wish African leaders would debate along these lines and actually do something about it.

-**This post is not about about getting people to know this and talk about it.**
+**This post is about getting people to learn about Solar Power in Africa and talk about it.**

 Oil industry is big because it is an energy source, right?
-So this is like knowing that we have a better renewable type of oil in our land but doing nothing about it.
+Compare this to knowing that we have a better renewable type of oil in our land but doing nothing about it.
 I do admit that the cost of the undertaking would be huge but that shouldn't stop us.
 In fact I there is this line I read in the article:
     Many African countries receive on average 325 days per year of bright sunlight.
 This gives solar power the potential to bring energy to virtually any location in Africa without the need for **expensive** large scale grid level infrastructural developments.

 So we have even hours of daylight and darkness already working in our favour, right?